electricimp/Google-PubSub/README.md

 ### Google Cloud Project

-Google Cloud Project is a basic entity of Google Cloud Platform which allows to create, configure and use all Cloud Platform resources and services, including Pub/Sub.
+Google Cloud Project is a basic entity of Google Cloud Platform which allows users to create, configure and use all Cloud Platform resources and services, including Pub/Sub.
 All Pub/Sub Topics and Subscriptions are owned by a specific Project.
 To manage Pub/Sub resources associated with different Projects, you may use different instances of the classes from this library.